FK Arsenal Tivat: History

-Period 1914-1940
+1914–1940

 Founded in 1914, Arsenal is the second oldest football club in Montenegro, after FK Lovćen which was founded a year before.
 The club was first established as NK Orjen.
 During 1930, the team was merged with another club from Tivat - NK Zrinjski.
 After the fusion, the team started to play under the new name NK Arsenal.
 The name was derived from the nearby naval repair facility "MRTZ Sava Kovačević", known colloquially as Arsenal.

-NK Arsenal made biggest successes in history in the period between 1925-1940.
-Team from Tivat at that time played in the Montenegrin Football Championship, with remarkable success at season 1937 - with winning the title of Montenegrin champion.
-Arsenal became the only club outside Podgorica and Cetinje who won the title on Montenegrin championship in the period between 1925-1940.
+NK Arsenal made biggest successes in history in the period between 1925 and 1940.
+Team from Tivat at that time played in the Montenegrin Football Championship, with remarkable success at season 1937 – with winning the title of Montenegrin champion.
+Arsenal became the only club outside Podgorica and Cetinje who won the title on Montenegrin championship in the period between 1925 and 1940.

-Period 1945-2006
+1945–2006

 After World War II, NK Arsenal played in the first season of the Montenegrin Republic League (1946), together with Budućnost, Lovćen and Sutjeska.
-NK Arsenal gained promotion to the Yugoslav Second League (Zone B) with debut in the 1955-56 season.
-They played three years in the Second League, and got relegated to the Republic League after the 1957-58 season.
+NK Arsenal gained promotion to the Yugoslav Second League (Zone B) with debut in the 1955–56 season.
+They played three years in the Second League, and got relegated to the Republic League after the 1957–58 season.